 However, depending on where you live, you may be subject to taxation at a state level.
 Before opting in on a living benefits rider, check with a tax advisor and see what the implications may be.

 Life insurance companies aren’t only offering these living benefits out of the kindness of their hearts.
 Yes, there is a buck to be made on their end, too.

-With some companies, the rider is included on all policies, free of charge.
+With some companies, the rider is included in all policies, free of charge.
 For others, it’s an optional service you can add to your policy.
 This add-on is sometimes free or may also involve a one-time fee when you first sign up.
-You usually need to opt in for the rider when you first purchase your life insurance policy, but some companies will allow you to add it later.
-Just note, if you add it at a later date, there is often a holding period during which you can’t use the benefit.
+You usually need to opt-in for the rider when you first purchase your life insurance policy, but some companies will allow you to add it later.
+Just note, if you add it at a later date, there is often a holding period during which you cant use the benefit.

 With so many variables in play, it’s important to ask as many questions as possible before signing on the dotted line.
 Be sure to get clear answers in writing as to whether accelerated death benefits are available, how much the rider costs, what the restrictions are, the fees involved if you use the benefit, and any other stipulations involved.

 You should also consult with your tax advisor to see if there are any state tax obligations involved with the rider, should you choose to use it.

 A living benefits rider is an incredibly valuable tool if you’re faced with a terminal illness.
 Is it right for you?